United States Regiments & Batteries > Pennsylvania > Infantry > 29th Pennsylvania Infantry Regiment

 1861

-July 1 Organized at Philadelphia under Colonel John K. Murphy, Lieutenant Colonel Charles Parham and Major Michael Scott
+July 1 Organized at Philadelphia under the command of Colonel John K. Murphy, Lieutenant Colonel Charles Parham and Major Michael Scott

-August 3 Left State for Harper’s Ferry, W. Va. and Duty at Harper’s Ferry and on Upper Potomac.
+August 3 Left Pennsylvania for Harper’s Ferry, W. Va. and Duty at Harper’s Ferry and on Upper Potomac.
 Attached to Gordon’s Brigade, Dept. of the Shenandoah

 August 17 Attached to 3rd Brigade.
 Banks’ Division, Army of the Potomac